PSPDFKit/PSPDFKit-Demo/README.md

-## PSPDFKit - The definite solution for displaying and annotating PDF on iOS.
+## PSPDFKit v2 - The definite solution for displaying and annotating PDF.

 PSPDFKit is a heavily optimized framework for displaying PDF files with horizontal scrolling.
 It is fast, flexible, has intelligent caching and renders pages usually faster than iBooks.